A. Introduction to Translation

 - Steps 1–4 are repeated for each sense codon in the mRNA.
 The rate of protein synthesis is 15–18 cycles (i.e., 15-18 amino acids) per second in prokaryotes.

-Translation elongation works similarly in both prokaryotes and eukaryotes; however below are some minor differences to keep in mind for eukaryotic translation:
+Translation elongation works similarly in eukaryotes; however, below are some minor differences to keep in mind for eukaryotic translation:

 - Eukaryotes have eukaryotic elongation factors (eEFs) that function very similarly to EF-Tu and EF-G from bacteria.
 The eukaryotic eEF1 protein functions similarly to EF-Tu in bacteria, delivering charged tRNA molecules to the A site of the ribosome.
-The eukaryotic eEF2 protein functions similarly to EF-G in bacteria, translocating the ribosome one codon towards the 3’ end of the mRNA after peptide bond formation has taken place.
+The eukaryotic eEF2 protein functions similarly to EF-G in bacteria, translocating the ribosome to the next mRNA codon after peptide bond formation has taken place.
 Both eEF1 and eEF2 cleave GTP molecules.

 - Describe the events involved in one translation elongation cycle.